Michigan Workers' Compensation Laws

 If your claim is denied or you have a dispute with the insurance company or employer, you may file an application for mediation or hearing with the bureau within two years of the injury.
 If the dispute is not resolved at the mediation, the case is assigned a trial date before a workers' compensation judge.
 You may represent yourself during this process, but an attorney can be extremely helpful in meeting deadlines, gathering evidence, and representing you against the insurance company's attorneys.

 It's bad enough that you've been injured on the job, but now you have to navigate the often time-consuming process of pursuing workers' compensation.
 If you don't follow rules, your benefits could be reduced or barred altogether.
-Learn about your potential benefits and recuperate in peace by receiving a free claim evaluation from a local attorney who has experience with Michigan's workers' compensation laws.
+Learn about your potential benefits and recuperate in peace by meeting with a local injury law attorney who has experience with Michigan's workers' compensation laws.